hsuanchih/SwiftyLeetCode/solutions/0236-Lowest Common Ancestor of a Binary Tree.md

                 parent[right] = node
             }
         }

+        // Start with node `p` and unwind its anscestors from one parent to another,
-        var parents : Set<TreeNode> = [], p = p
+        // adding each ancestor to the `parents` set. var parents : Set<TreeNode> = [], p = p
         while let curr = p {
             parents.insert(curr)
             p = parent[curr]
         }

+        // Now that `p`'s parents have been added to the `parents` set,
+        // unwind node `q`'s ancestors from one parent to another.
-        var q = q
+        // The first ancestor unwound from `q` to match an ancestor of `p` will be the LCA. var q = q
         while let curr = q, !parents.contains(curr) {
             q = parent[curr]